 7 sample answers to “How do you manage your time?” interview question

 - I try to make a to-do list for each day in work.
 Being aware of my goals, and what I try to achieve–be it a completion of a certain project for example, or reaching a partial milestone, I write down the tasks for the day, and work on them, one after one.
 This helps me to stay effective in work, and to not waste time doing things that aren’t really important at the moment.

 - I’d like to split my day into most productive and less productive hours.
 I mean, my mind works best in the morning, before lunch, and that’s when I focus on the most important things, and tasks that require some critical thinking.
 Basically I try to do the stuff that needs my full attention and concentration.
 After lunch my energy drops somehow, so I focus on tasks such as answering emails, having meetings with colleagues, or working on some routine tasks, that do not require any special thinking or effort.
-This is my way of managing my time at work.
+This is my way of planning my days at work, and managing my time effectively.

 - This is my first job application, so I do not have any experience with managing time in work yet.
 But I’ve never been a time waster, and I am not a kind of guy who enjoys lying in a bed all day, doing nothing.
 I am pretty active, and I have proactive approach to everything I do.
 I would love to transfer this attitude also to my work.
 However, I must first understand what exactly you will expect from me here, and then I should be able to plan my day in the office in a meaningful way.